Bibliobot/CleanData_project2/README.md

-# Getting and Cleaning Data, Peer Assessment Project
+# Getting and Cleaning Data, Project #2

 In this repo, you will find information on how to use run_analysis.R code.